julianapabonvelasquez-maker/data-analysis-portafolio/excel/README.md

 - Calculate key sales metrics
 - Create visualizations to support business insights

+## Technologies Used
+- Excel

 ## Key Tasks
 - Standardized date formats
 - Cleaned city names and categories
 - Removed duplicate records
 - Validated price and quantity fields
 - Calculated total sales and sales by city and category

+## How to Run the Project
+- Open the Excel files included in this folder.
+- Review the cleaned data and calculated metrics.
+- Explore the analysis and visualizations created.

 ## Key Metrics
 - Total sales